mit-rss/visual_servoing_tesse/README.md

 ![](media/camera_diagram.jpg)
 ### Find the Homography Matrix
-To find the homography matrix, you should first determine the pixel coordinates of several real world points.
-You should then measure the physical coordinates of these points on the 2D ground plane.
+To find the homography matrix, we choose at least four points on the 2D ground plane, and find which pixels they occupy in the camera image.
+A pairing of real-world point and its camera pixel is known as a point correspondence.
 If you gather enough of these point correspondences (at least 4), you have enough information to compute a homography matrix:

-#### Notes for finding the homography matrix:
-- The opencv findhomography implementation expects 3X1 data points in homogenous coordinates [X,Y,1].
-- You may need to rescale the homography output X',Y',Z' such that Z' = 1.

 ![](media/homography2.jpg)

-Many existing packages including [OpenCV](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html#findhomography) can be used to compute homography matrices.
+Many existing packages including [OpenCV](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html#findhomography) can be used to compute homography matrices from point correspondences.

-We have provided you with an (almost-complete) `HomographyConverter` node.
+We have provided you with an (almost-complete) `HomographyConverter` node which performs this operation!
 This node subscribes to the `/relative_cone_px` and `/lane_line` topics, which are in pixel (u, v) coordinates, and publishes a corresponding target point in relative ground-plane (x, y) coordinates to `/relative_cone`.
 Your task is to fill in an appropriate 3x3 rotation matrix which rotates points from the camera frame into the TESSE floor frame.
 Recall that in both frames, the z-axis points forward.
 In TESSE, the y-axis points up and the x-axis is to the left.
 The coordinate frame of the camera is illustrated above.

 # Module 3: Cone Detection and Parking In Tesse